-If you were around when I made Browned Butter Chocolate Chip Candied Bacon Cookies, you’re already familiar with the delicious concoction of sugar dredged bacon!
+If you were around when I made Browned Butter Chocolate Chip Candied Bacon Cookies, you’re already familiar with the delicious concoction of cinnamon sugar dredged bacon!

-Candied bacon is made by baking strips of good quality, thinly sliced bacon (center cut bacon works the best) that have been dredged in brown sugar and cinnamon on both sides.
-You place them onto a cooling rack that has been laid on top of a foil lined cookie sheet and then bake them at 375 degrees for about 15-20 minutes, or until the bacon is crisp and the sugar has been caramelized onto the bacon.
-It’s obscenely addictive and so freaking good that you may even squeal out loud a little bit when you eat it.
-OK, maybe that’s just me…
+Candied bacon is made by oven cooking strips of good quality, thinly sliced bacon (center cut is best) that’s been dredged in brown sugar and cinnamon.
+Place them onto an oven-safe cooling rack that’s laid on top of a foil lined cookie sheet.
+Bake them at 375 degrees F for 15-20 minutes, or until the the sugar has caramelized and the bacon is crispy.
+Candied bacon is obscenely addictive and so freaking yummi that you may even squeal like a little piglet when you eat it.